Bananasplit4327/Robotics-Team-3/README.md

 * plans and builds the robots physical structure
 * Guarantees that physical requirments are met such as: Size, weight, and functional requirments
 * Works on the the mechanical systems of the the robot as well as chassis and drivetrain
-* Coordinates with the strategist to decide on alliances and match plans

 # Dokhu| Builder/Electrical Engineer/Scouting Lead
 * Manages data collection on opposing teams during competitions.